amason445/game_reviews_data_warehouse/README.md

 Each endpoint was accessed with it's own Python script and analysis had to be done on each endpoint with Postman and Python to extract the relevant fields.
 Postman is a free service that allows users to test individual API requests (Postman, 2023).
 Once the structure was analyzed, Python scripts were written to do a patch extraction on each end point.

 ## ETL Process
 The ETL processes leverages Python to extract the relevant data from each end point and load it into staging tables in Microsoft SQL Server.
+First, the JSON is scraped and transformed in intermediary steps.
+These steps are stored on local flat files.
 Once the data is loaded, a Stored Procedure written in SQL can be used to normalize and load the data to the final landing area in SQL Server.
-All of the SQL is stored in the folder SQL - DDL including the table defintions, the stored procedure, test queries and views for analysis.
+Once it is normalized, this data warehouse can be accessed with SQL for further analysis.

+Right now, the Python is not bundled into a scheduler so each end point must be run manually.
+Additionally, the game end point is dependent on the developers being scraped and loaded first.
+The ETL was designed this was to insure every develop has their complete history of games loaded into the data warehouse.
+Below is a screenshot of the ETL process.

 ![alt text](https://github.com/amason445/game_reviews_data_warehouse/blob/main/Reference%20Screenshots/ETL%20Process.png)

+Finally, all of the SQL is stored in the folder SQL - DDL including the table defintions, the stored procedure, test queries and views for analysis.
+Additionally, the Python relies on a configuration file that is called "config.toml".
+This file contains important information such as where the intermediary JSON will be pathed to and the Rawg.io API key.

 ## References
 Gupta, L. (2022, April 7). *What is rest.* REST API Tutorial. https://restfulapi.net/